Game Information: Indianapolis Indians (11-7) at Omaha Storm Chasers (11-7)

 TV: MiLB TV

-KRAMER CONNECTING: Infielder Kevin Kramer went 2-for-4 with a double last night in the loss to Omaha.
-It was his third multi-hit contest in the past four games, and he has hit safely in six of his last eight.
-Dating back to May 16, Kramer is hitting .393 (11-for-28) with two doubles, a home run, six RBI and six walks to four strikeouts.
+BLIGH'S RBI: Bligh Madris recorded his first Triple-A RBI last night with three runs driven in on two RBI singles at Omaha.
+Since being promoted from Double-A Altoona and making his Triple-A debut on May 20, Madris is hitting .368 (7-for-19) with three multi-hit games.
+In 132 games with Altoona in 2019, he hit .260 (119-for-457), with his hits total ranking sixth among Pirates farmhands and seventh among Eastern League leaders.
+His 26 doubles that season ranked tied for eighth among Pirates farmhands and ninth in the EL.

-BASHLOR BATTLING: Reliever Tyler Bashlor hasn't surrendered an earned run yet this season in seven appearances with Indianapolis.
-His only run given up came on May 7 at Iowa, when the automatic runner on second base came around to score as an unearned run.
-In 7.0 innings pitched so far this season, he has given up just one hit with five walks and eight strikeouts.
-This is his longest streak without an earned run to begin a season since April 7-23, 2018 with Double-A Binghamton when he went 7.2 scoreless innings.
+SHARPE SHOOTING: After going hitless with one walk on Tuesday to break his hitting streak and going 1-for-4 last night, Chris Sharpe has now reached base safely in 12 consecutive games dating back to May 12.
+In that time span, he has hit .256 (11-for-43) with 12 runs scored, six doubles, a home run, two RBI and 10 walks.
+Sharpe split the 2019 season between High-A Bradenton and Double-A Altoona and hit a combined .254 (116-for-457) with 31 doubles, three triples, 16 home runs and 17 stolen bases.
+Sharpe's seven doubles with Indianapolis this season ranks tied for first among Triple-A East leaders.

-OPENING LOSS VS. OMAHA: Last night marked Omaha's first season-series opening win since April 13, 1995 when it swept Indianapolis in a doubleheader at Rosenblatt Stadium after the originally scheduled series opener was postponed.
-Indianapolis currently still leads Omaha in those games, 6-5, dating back to 1988 when the two teams faced each other as members of the American Association.
-Omaha has only gone up 2-0 on Indianapolis to begin a season twice in that time frame, in 1995 and '90.
+OPENING LOSS VS. OMAHA: Last night marked the first time since April 13, 1995, when Omaha swept Indianapolis in a doubleheader at Rosenblatt Stadium after the originally scheduled series opener was postponed, that Omaha has opened the season 2-0 against the Indians.
+Only twice dating back to 1988 has Omaha opened the season series with a two-game lead, the first time coming on April 9 and 11, 1990.

-TONIGHT: The battle for the Triple-A East Midwest division lead continues tonight in the second of a six-game series between the Indians and Storm Chasers.
-The Indians entered last night with a 1.0-game lead in the division before Omaha's 3-1 win moved it into a share of the top spot.
-RHP Miguel Yajure will make his third start with the Indians tonight vs. RHP Scott Blewett.
+TONIGHT: The Indians will go for their first win of the series tonight in another 7:35 PM ET start at Omaha's Werner Park.
+With a win tonight, Indianapolis can retake a share of first place in the Triple-A East Midwest division after the Storm Chasers win last night bumped the Indians into second place for the first time since May 16.
+RHP James Marvel will make his fourth start of the season with the Indians tonight against RHP Ronald Bolaños, who is making his second.

-MIGUEL IN MAY: Miguel Yajure makes his third start with Indianapolis and fifth between Indy and Pittsburgh tonight at Omaha.
-He has made two starts with Indianapolis and one with Pittsburgh in the month of May, going 1-1 with a 1.06 ERA (2er/17.0ip), eight hits allowed, three walks and 15 strikeouts between the two teams.
-In his last appearance with Indianapolis on May 20 at St. Paul, he tossed his second Triple-A quality start with just one run allowed on three hits in 6.0 innings.
+MARVELOUS CONSISTENCY: James Marvel looks for his first win of 2021 in his fourth start of the season tonight at Omaha.
+Marvel has been consistent in all three of his starts this season, allowing no more than two runs in no less than 5.0 innings pitched in each start with a combined 15 strikeouts.
+He is coming off his best start on May 21 at St. Paul, where he tossed 5.1 innings and allowed one unearned run on three hits.
+His 2.30 ERA (4er/15.2ip) ranks eighth among league qualifiers.

 • Discuss this story on the Triple-A East League message board...